GlobalEnergyMonitor/preview-maps/README.md

 - test files at end for data integrity

-IDE set up
+### IDE set up
-- adjust all_config.py based on your needs (primarily these initial four and any local file path) --trackers_to_update = ['Bioenergy']# official tracker tab name in map tracker log sheet --new_release_date = 'June_2025' # for find replace within about page NEEDS TO BE FULL MONTH --releaseiso = '2025-06' # YYYY-MM-DD (day optional) --simplified = False # True False
+- adjust `all_config.py` based on your needs (primarily these initial four and any local file path) --`trackers_to_update = ['Bioenergy']` # official tracker tab name in map tracker log sheet --`new_release_date = 'June_2025'` # for find replace within about page NEEDS TO BE FULL MONTH --`releaseiso = '2025-06'` # YYYY-MM-DD (day optional) --`simplified = False` # True False
-    --priority = ['gbpt'] # allows you to prioritize global, regional or internal output files
+    --`priority = ['gbpt']` # allows you to prioritize global, regional or internal output files

+### Run the processing code
-- at the root run `python run_maps.py`
+- At the root run `python run_maps.py`
-- the output will be all map and data download files related to the tracker that has new data (held in trackers_to_update, can be more than 1)
+- The output will be all map and data download files related to the tracker that has new data (held in trackers_to_update, can be more than 1)
-- You can find the output files in the appropriate trackers/{mapname} subfolder
+- You can find the output files in the appropriate `trackers/{mapname} subfolder`
-- For example, the new Bioenergy output file will be in trackers/bioenergy/compilation_output/ and the updated Africa output will be in trackers/africa/compilation_output/
+- For example, the new Bioenergy output file will be in `trackers/bioenergy/compilation_output/` and the updated Africa output will be in `trackers/africa/compilation_output/`
 - with that new file you'll paste the path to it into the relevant map's config.js file.
 It can be csv, or geojson.
-It usually will look like this: var config = {
+It usually will look like this:
+`var config = {
   geojson: 'path/to/file'
-  ....other config variables for that map}
+  ....other config variables for that map}`

+### Manually test the maps and data downloads
+- To test the map locally you will just need to run `python -m http.server 8000` at the root of the repo and navigate to `trackers/map_folder_name`
-- If the map also has a data download, you'd upload those to google drive and share with Carolina after checking the about pages and filtering look ok.
+- If the map also has a data download deliverable (all regional maps), you'd upload those to its own folder in [google drive]([url](https://drive.google.com/drive/u/0/folders/1I225d18KhpPXXwhp-q7oeBU3RLFx7N60)) and share with Carolina/Comms after checking the about pages and filtering look ok
-- * To test the map locally you will just need to run `python -m http.server 8000` at the root of the repo